elephantscale/es-training-new/data-analysis-python/slides/PYTHON-Pandas.md

   * Missing values can often skew analysis

-  * Fields like Machine Learning often see lower accuracies in model predictions due to missing values
+  * Fields like Machine Learning often see lower accuracy in model predictions due to missing values

   * Python represents them with NA (Not Available)